Reflections on the “Busy” Trap

 The habit of looking to the future and thinking that the whole meaning of the present lies in what it will bring forth is a pernicious one.
 There can be no value in the whole unless there is value in the parts.

 BERTRAND RUSSELL, Conquest of Happiness

-Tim Kreiders’ recent New York Times article, The Busy Trap, has generated a lot of buzz.
+Tim Kreiders’ New York Times article, The Busy Trap, generated a lot of buzz.
 Many bloggers did follow-up pieces on the theme that has struck a deep chord with readers.
 I have some thoughts on it myself.

 In case you missed the article (maybe because you were too busy?) here’s the essence – there is an epidemic of busyness out there – people, either by choice or not – have less time for the “pleasures ” of life – and certainly no down time.
 We’ve lost the art of dolce far niente.
 Our social and family lives are suffering.
 Our kids are over-scheduled and who knows what this will do to their expectations of life and work in the future?

 You get it?
 Busyness is like a plague that’s sweeping the land and we’re lost in a time famine.
 Not a pretty picture.